evantey14/cyslf/README.md

     * If you do edit cells, make sure the formatting is consistent. `Danehy` is not the same as `danehy`.
 * `--div` sets the division.
 If your input is found in the "Division" column of the old registration data, that player is considered to be a continuing player in the division.
 You don't need to put the full division name. `"Boys Grades 3-4"` is good enough to match to `"Boys Grades 3-4 - Spring 2022 In-Town Soccer"` but you do need to be careful about spelling / upper case / lower case.
-* `--old_reg`  sets the past data csv.
-This needs to have names, coach evaluations, and teams for each player.
+* `--coach_evals` sets the coach evaluations csv.
+This needs to have names, coach evaluations, and past teams for each player.
 * `--par` sets the parent request csv.
 This should have practice location / day / teammate preferences.
 * `--reg` sets the current registration csv.
 This should have all other player-relevant data.
+This should only contain players in one division, i.e. Boys Grades 3-4.
 * `-m` sets the number of potential name matches to print.
 Default is `-m 5`.
 * `-o` sets the output file.
 * `-r` lets you replace the output file if it exists.
+* `--folder`or `-f` can be used to replace `--coach_evals`, `--par`, and `--reg` by providing a directory that contains these three files.
+The names of the files must be `coach_evals.csv`, `parent_requests.csv`, and `registration.csv` (keep in mind parent requests is optional).
+Make sure the file names exactly match these names.
+Will atuomatically output a file names `prepared_player_data.csv`.
-#### 3. Prepare a standard team csv
+#### 4. Prepare a standard team csv
 * These should have team name, practice day, and practice location (see example data below)
-#### 4. Make teams!
+#### 5. Make teams!
 Example:
 ```
 make-teams -i example-players.csv -t example-team.csv -o example-result.csv

+OR

+make-teams -f ./boys3-4_data -r
 ```
 * This command reads the player and team csvs, assigns available players, and outputs the results as standard player and team csvs.
 * `-i` sets the input player file.